31Amin/car_maintenance_tracker/README.md

 ### <ins>Live_Deployment</ins>
 I choose Heroku as the cloud platform to deploy the project.
-- At www.heroku.com, you can create free account.
+- At www.heroku.com, you can create a free account.
 - Once you have your account set-up, create an app on Heroku (will require a unique name).
 - Link the app, to you git repository for the project, you can connect to your git and search for the repository.
 - I chose to set my app to automatically deploy, meaning any update pushed to git auto deploys on Heroku.